hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 > ## No search registry defined
 > Some installations of Podman may end with an error like `Error: unable to pull almalinux:9: unable to find registry in the system`.
 > This is because the default registry is not defined.
-You can fix this by adding the `docker.io` registry at the command:
+You can fix this by adding the `docker.io` registry to the command:
 > ~~~bash
 > podman pull docker.io/almalinux:9
 > ~~~
 >
-> Or, to pull images by default from Docker Hub, adding the following line to the `/etc/containers/registries.conf` file:
+> Or, to pull images by default from Docker Hub, by adding the following line to the `/etc/containers/registries.conf` file:
 > ~~~bash
 > unqualified-search-registries=["docker.io"]
 > ~~~